brettm/swift-ARKitUDPStreamer/README.md

 ## Companion Project

-This app works in conjunction with the **Puppetry** Unreal Engine project for visualisation and the planned separate MIDI server for musical output.
+This app works in conjunction with the **Puppetry** Unreal Engine project for visualization and the planned separate MIDI server for musical output.